ABOUT US CONTACT US DISCLAIMER HOME LINKS NEWS AND VIEWS

 An origination fee.

-Initial and monthly mortgage insurance premiums.
+Initial and monthly mortgage insurance premiums, called MIP.

 Q. Are these fees payable at closing or added monthly to the loan balance?